The sphere free energy of the vector models to order $1/N$: Evaluating diagrams

 In flat space, let us take both of our original diagrams, throw away the anomalous dimensions, and define new diagrams \eqref{eq:tetShifted} and \eqref{eq:prShifted}, where each of the exponents $\{\tfrac{d-s}{2},s\}$ have been shifted by small amounts: by some parameter $\eta$ for $2\fdv{I_{\mathrm{tet}}}{\Sigma}$ and $\eta$ and $\eta'$ for $2\fdv{I_{\mathrm{pr}}}{\Sigma}$.
 This is carefully done such that (1) the diagrams become manifestly invariant under, separately,

-This means that the diagrams evaluated as a function of these shifts differs only at $O(\eta^2)$ or $O(\eta'^2)$ (with no cross term) from the original:
+This means that the diagrams evaluated as a function of these shifts differ only at $O(\eta^2)$ or $O(\eta'^2)$ (with no cross term) from the originals:

-Since the diagrams can only have a $1/\delta$ pole, no new terms can be generated.
 We also ensure that the shifts are (2) such that for some particular values $\eta, \eta' \propto \delta$ we can apply uniqueness.
+Since the original diagrams can only have at worst a $1/\delta$ pole, they are identical to the shifted diagrams at this order.

 The required shifts must be determined by inspection, and are illustrated here.
 The solid lines are propagators of scaling dimension $\tfrac{d-s}{2}$, and the dashed lines are propagators of scaling dimension $s$; the numbers on the lines then indicate the shifts away from that value.
 We define the shifted diagram